 "...the folk song is the source of all true melodies; the wellspring at which one must repeatedly renew and refresh oneself..." - Max Bruch

-My performing career these days allows me to spend more time with my family, my kitchen and my bee-and-bird sustaining garden.
+My performing career these days allows me to spend more time with my family, my kitchen and my bee-and-bird sustaining native plant garden.
 Currently, I enjoy collaborating with my longtime friend, Portland, Maine flute player Nicole Rabata and the fantastic guitarist Bethany Waickman in our Irish trio Fódhla.
 During COVID, a few conversations with fellow fiddlers Katie Grennan and Jessie Burns led to the formation of the fiddle trio powerhouse band "The Bow Tides" .
 In "normal times," I can also be persuaded to lead occasional Irish music sessions around the city of Boston.
 Before COVID, I was rehearsing an intricately arranged trio of traditional and new compositions with fiddler Julie Metcalfe and cello player Liz Davis.

 I spent four years touring and fiddling around the continental U.S. with the acclaimed Irish band Gaelic Storm.
-In 2008, I co-founded the Boston-based all-female vocal and instrumental group Long Time Courting, and performed with them until my husband’s radio reporting career took our family to Jerusalem in 2010.
+In 2008, I co-founded the Boston-based all-female vocal and instrumental group Long Time Courting, and performed with them until my husband’s radio reporting career took our family to Jerusalem, Israel from 2010-2013.

 In 2015, I was invited to Duluth, MN to perform Nickitas Demos' Long Journey Home, Double Concerto for Celtic Fiddler and Bluegrass Fiddler with the Lake Superior Chamber Orchestra under the direction of Warren Friesen.